I often use Makefiles in some of my projects.

 For instance:

-targets can be executed individually by specifying their names:
+While invoking make will still only execute the all target, the foo or bar targets can be executed individually by specifying their names:

 $ make hello, world $ make foo hello, foo $ make bar hello, bar